vectordotdev/vector/changelog.d/README.md

 This directory contains changelog "fragments" that are collected during a release to generate the project's user facing changelog.

-The tool used to generate the changelog is [towncrier](https://towncrier.readthedocs.io/en/stable/markdown.html).
+The conventions used for this changelog logic follow [towncrier](https://towncrier.readthedocs.io/en/stable/markdown.html).

-The configuration file is `changelog.toml`.
 The changelog fragments are located in `changelog.d/`.

 ## Process